Linux-And-Anime/shell-mommy-promax/README.md

 ## To-Do:
 - [x] this command can run after every command exits from shell
 - [ ] detect executed commands and respond to them somehow
+  - [ ] also detect if they failed or succeeded
+  - [ ] differentiate between actual tasks and unimportant commands (e.g. 'go version' and 'go build cmd/mommy.go')
 - [ ] fish support